yoyonel/ModernGL/docs/reference/formats.rst

 TODO
 ----

-* ~~initial commit with basic content from https://github.com/moderngl/moderngl/issues/306~~
-* convert to rst / fix doc build warnings
-* splice in Szabolcs' description of trailing ``\i``, etc. Ditch mention of divisors.
+- splice in Szabolcs' description of trailing ``\i``, etc. Is 'usage' a bad name?
+Figure out how 'divisors' are relevant, and whether they need to be mentioned.
-* Describe dtypes?
+- Describe dtypes?
-* study the issue carefully for suggestions I missed
+- study the issue carefully for suggestions I missed
-* migrate to docs/next/reference?
+- migrate to docs/next/reference?

 ---